-The stove must have a minimum clearance of 600 mm to a combustible ceiling above.
+The stove must have a working clearance to a combustible ceiling above.

-It is recommended that the stove be installed at least 750 mm from combustible materials which could be adversely affected by heat.
+It is recommended that the stove be installed at least 650 mm from combustible materials which could be adversely affected by heat.

-The stove can be recessed in a suitable sized fireplace but a permanent free air gap of at least 150 mm must be left around the sides and top and at least 150mm at the back of the stove to obtain maximum heat output and for access to the rear of the stove.
+The stove can be recessed in a suitable sized fireplace but a permanent free air gap of at least 650 mm must be left around the sides and top and back of the stove to obtain maximum heat output and for access to the rear of the stove.